pingswept/me30-website/content/notes/motors.md

 What torque and speed does the photo cube’s motor need?

-**Speed:**  A desirable rotation rate would be about 10 rpm, which would give the viewer 6 second to see all the photos on the cube as it completes one revolution.
+**Speed:**  A desirable rotation rate would be about 10 rpm, which would give the viewer 6 seconds to see all the photos on the cube as it completes one revolution.

 **Acceleration:** It doesn’t really matter if the photo cube takes a bit of time to accelerate up to its operating speed, but it seems like it would be more ideal if there’s not to much of a lag.
 Let’s say you’d like it to get up to speed within a quarter of a second.